ARNO KRAMER

 CAREN VAN HERWAARDEN

-Caren van Herwaarden studied at AKI in Enschede and at the Rijksacademie in Amsterdam.
+Caren van Herwaarden studied at the AKI in Enschede and at the Rijksacademie in Amsterdam.
 Her work is represented in a number of museum and corporate collections.
 She has extensive experience teaching both groups and individuals.